 Healthcare systems collect and process sensitive information to make critical decisions.
 Cybercriminals targeting weak points can obtain unauthorised access to personal healthcare data.

 Each device is a point of vulnerability in itself.
 Device security has to be ensured for every component on the network.
 But these smaller tools are aiming to push down costs.
 So their software and hardware are often based on multiple free software or open-source utilities.
 Such software is often adapted, not really patched, and not well maintained.

 Medical devices connected in the home may lack basic security features and virus protection.
 And they run on a home Wi-Fi network without the security features that would be typical in a major hospital or laboratory.
 Hacking, ransomware and simple sabotage are some of the threats that unsecured devices and networks face.

 Whilst we all know that our smartphone apps come with regular upgrades and patches, medical devices are not smartphones.
 You will want to depreciate that capital expenditure over ten or twenty years.
 And so their vulnerabilities will multiply as they age.
 Medical device security must begin at the design stage and continue through to the end of its working life.

 IoT security challenges start when medical technology companies manufacture the product.
 Manufacturers need to create devices that are patched and equipped with adequate security capabilities.
 But in many cases, securing these devices is an afterthought for manufacturers.
 Purchasers must double-check that they will stand up to the challenges of today’s complex healthcare environments.
-Because once unsecured IoMT devices are placed into hospitals, the responsibility shifts to hospital IT staff.
+Because once unsecured IoMT software and devices are placed into hospitals, the responsibility shifts to hospital IT staff.

 Protecting devices and patients